sberrevoets/scottberrevoets.com/content/2024-12-08-neovim-dictionary-lookup.md

 Title: Looking up words in a dictionary with Neovim
 Date: 2024-12-08
-Description: Configuring Neovim to enable a quick dictionary lookup for words under the cursor
+Summary: Configuring Neovim to enable a quick dictionary lookup for words under the cursor

 When writing code in neovim, I frequently use `⌘K` to look up documentation, function signatures, variable definitions, etc. In markdown files that doesn't